mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 [back to readme](README.adoc#about-the-scripts-specifically)

-## How do I use Docker to run these scripts?
+## How do I run these scripts using Docker?

 We've provided a [Dockerfile](Dockerfile) in this module for you to use for both running and testing the TLS scripts.
 Open a terminal in this directory and run `docker build -t {image name} --build-arg GITHUB_OAUTH_TOKEN={your github-oauth-token} .` to create a docker container with all the dependencies needed to run the scripts and the tests.